 How long could you sustain your family if your income stops?
 If you are like most Americans, the answer is not for long.
 Only 40 percent of Americans can afford an unexpected $1,000 expense with their savings.
-Nearly 80 percent of workers are living from one paycheck to paycheck.
+Nearly 80 percent of workers are living from paycheck to paycheck.
 It is no surprise that the likelihood of an economic recession brought on by the coronavirus pandemic caused many to worry.
-Read the article below to know how the financial irresponsibility has taken place during the crisis.
+Read the article below to know how financial irresponsibility has taken place during the crisis.

 In major cities like Boston, New York, Los Angeles, and San Francisco, restaurants and businesses have been ordered to close.
 For many hourly workers, this means no paychecks in the coming weeks.
-Almost one in five Americans have already lost their jobs or have reduced hours.
-At the same time, salaried workers are concerned about job security, as mass layoffs at numerous companies’ loom.
+Almost one in five Americans have already lost their jobs or has reduced hours.
+At the same time, salaried workers are concerned about job security, as mass layoffs at numerous companies loom.
 While the situation is understandably stressful for every person affected, it serves as a sobering reminder that Americans must learn to live within their means and regularly save money.

 The need for all Americans to be able to sustain themselves for at least a few months on savings is accentuated during a time of crisis.
 This means planning when times are good.
 Financial planners suggest saving at least 20 percent of take-home income while spending at most 30 percent on discretionary items.
 Yet too many workers still fail to think twice about spending entire paychecks for things they want but do not need.
 During such hard times, you may get some financial help from some companies such as TFC Title Loans.
 We offer a car title loan even to those who have bad credit, poor credit, or no credit at all.

 Recent decades have offered us relative luxury.
 More than 80 percent of Americans own smartphones.
-The same portion of households owns one high definition flat screen television, while over half of households own more than one.
+The same portion of households owns one high-definition flat-screen television, while over half of households own more than one.
 Over 60 percent of Americans dine out at least once a week, while nearly 20 percent dine out three or more times a week.

 The current panic is refocusing us on what is important.
 We now stockpile the things necessary for our health.
 Smartphones, fancy televisions, and restaurant meals are usually luxuries rather than necessities.
 Living within our means is not just rhetoric.
 It is a means of guarding ourselves during times like these.
 We have so much to learn from those who came before us.
 How many of our grandparents fared the austerity of the World Wars and the Great Depression, discovering to save, mend, and repair?